 Master of Arts in Teaching.
 Middle Grades Education 6-9.
-Language Arts Specialty Area.
-Project-Portfolio Option

-Must already have a degree or be lateral entry teacher seeking middle grades teacher licensure.
-Prerequisite Specialty Area Course Requirements and the PRAXIS II requirements for the Specialty Area should be completed prior to applying the "A" level license.
+Language Arts specialty Area.
+Project-Portfolio Option Program Requirements Credits Total Credit Hours 39.0 Must already have a baccalaureate degree or be lateral entry teacher seeking middle grades teacher licensure.
+Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
+Prerequisite specialty area course requirements and the PRAXIS II requirements for the specialty areas should be completed prior to applying the "A" level license.
 Required courses for each individual are determined by comparing transcripts of previous college course work with that of specialty area requirements for the "A" level license.
+Students may have to take additional undergraduate subject area coursework in order to meet licensure requirements.
+Students are required to remove academic area deficiencies prior to enrollment in the graduate methods course and internship.
 See advisor or department chair for evaluation of these courses.

-Initial licensure (A-level) requirements in Middle Grades Education must be completed prior to taking courses to complete MAT program.
-EDUC 610 And EDUC 630 And EDUC 644 And EDUC 614 And EDUC 697
+Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
+Initial Licensure Requirements 15.0 Initial licensure (A-level) requirements in Middle Grades Education must be completed prior to taking courses to complete MAT program.
+EDUC 610 And EDUC 630 And EDUC 644 And EDUC 614 And EDUC 697 Advanced Licensure Specialty Area Requirements 21.0